riiiiiiiiiina0/rainbow-bear/README.md

 ## Use it

 1. Open Notion and highlight text as usual — colors will appear brighter and crisper.
-2. Right‑click the extension icon or visit the extension’s Options page to:
+2. Right-click the extension icon or visit the extension’s Options page to:
    - Adjust background and text for each color.
-   - Toggle Color‑blind Mode to add gentle patterns for extra differentiation.
-   - Toggle Animated Highlights if you want a soft visual cue.

 ## Permissions